mjakeman/Banshee/README.md

 You're on your own :)

 ### Prerequisites:
-1. Have Gtk in your PATH
+1. Have Gtk and GStreamer (preferably mingw) in your PATH
 2. Have .NET 5 installed
 3. Initialise submodules recursively
-4. gir.core is located under `src/Hyena/ext/gir.core` - build that first
+4. gir.core is located under `src/Hyena/ext/gir.core` - build that first (**currently branch feature/gstreamer**)
 5. Hyena is located under `src/Hyena`.
 This is a separate solution, must be **built separately** (i.e. building banshee will not rebuild any Hyena projects, be aware when working on Hyena directly)
 6. Build `ext/mono-addins/Mono.Addins` **with branch ns2.0** - Note, the solution file doesn't build mono-addins.
-You need to manually build the Mono.Addins project.
+You need to manually build the `Mono.Addins.csproj` project file.
 7. Build `ext/dbus-sharp` **with branch netcore** - Solution file should work

 ### Banshee